-From face to feet, four sugar scrubs to keep you sweet!
+From face to feet, four DIY sugar scrubs to keep you sweet!

 Read on for four easy DIY sugar scrubs to bring out your glow from head to toe!